andreasWallner/jnitest/README.md

  - calls C++ from Java
  - calls Java from C++
  - calls Java from native thread
- - create instances with parameters
+ - creates instances with parameters
- - return array of custom classes from C to Java
+ - returns array of custom classes from C to Java
- - throw exception in native code to show basic JNI usage.
+ - throws exception in native code
+ - uses Java wrapper object that owns C++ object to show basic JNI usage.

-Missing would be
- - Keeping link between C++ & Java Classes with field in Java that holds native pointer/handle
- - many other things...

 Does currently only contain a build "script" for Visual Studio, but the files run the same on other platforms if compiled correctly.